jessieren/DeepVirFinder/README.md

 The output file will be in the same directory as the input file by default.
 Users can also specify the output directory by the option [-o].
 The option [-l] is for setting a minimun sequence length threshold so that sequences shorter than this threshold will not be predicted.
 The program also supports parallel computing.
 Using [-c] to specify the number of threads to use.
+The option [-m] is for specifying the directory to the models.
+The default model directory is ./models, which contains the models we trained and used in the paper.

     python dvf.py [-i INPUT_FA] [-o OUTPUT_DIR] [-l CUTOFF_LEN] [-c CORE_NUM]